Request Information

 In this problem-based curriculum, students will build on their math skills through exploration with interactives and virtual manipulatives.

-In the final unit of this course, students will prepare for Grade 2 by revisiting major work and fluency goals of the grade, applying their learning from the year.
+In the final unit of this course, students will prepare for 2nd grade by revisiting major work and fluency goals, applying what they have learned from the year.

 1st Grade Science

-Grade 1 science continues to build students’ knowledge about core ideas in life, physical, and earth sciences, as well as engineering design.
-Students will explore the sun, moon, and stars; light and sound; plant and animal survival; and simple machines.
+1st grade science continues to build knowledge about core ideas in life, physical, earth sciences, and engineering design.
+Students will explore the sun, moon, stars, light and sound, plant and animal survival, and simple machines.

 Students will develop and use scientific practices that give them firsthand experience in scientific inquiry, engineering, and technology.
 Throughout the course, scientific learning is connected to concepts across various disciplines, such as mathematics and literacy.